 Universal Capture: Online and Universal Capture: Device are supported on the latest versions of the following browsers:

-As of the release of macOS 10.15 (Catalina), you will be prompted to allow access to the Display as well.
+As of the release of macOS 10.15 (Catalina), you will be prompted to allow access to the Audio, Video and Display inputs.
 As of the release of macOS 11.0 (Big Sur), a System Administrator account is required to allow access to the Display.
 See Allowing access to inputs in macOS for further details.

 Audio MUST be configured.
 You can use the built-in soundcard input, a 1/8" line-in/mic-in connection, or a USB-attached audio device (including a microphone on an attached video camera if there is one).
 Audio levels should be configured on the input to be as high as possible without reaching maximum levels during peaks, which can cause audible distortion during recording.